Return to the Newsroom

 *** Poland: 2 years and 9 months pertains to the total duration of subsequent contracts.

 **** Romania: A maximum of three successive fixed-term employment contracts may be concluded between the same parties.
 Successive contracts are those concluded within 3 months of the end of the fixed-term contract and may not last for more than 12 months each.
 As a result, the legal maximum duration of fixed-term contracts concluded between the same parties can be 60 months.
-This is the total of the duration of the first contract of 36 months plus 12 months for each of the two successive contracts.
+This is theduration of the first 36 months contract, plus 12 months for each of the two successive contracts.

 Execution position